-PHIRI serves researchers as well as primary users which are in COVID-19, public health and population sciences or other connected fields.
-The Research Infrastructure enables researchers and their communities to perform excellent cross-disciplinary and data-intensive research on the direct impact of COVID-19 on COVID-19 patients, and on the indirect impact of COVID-19 on the general population.
+PHIRI serves researchers as well as primary users who are in COVID-19, public health and population health sciences or other connected fields.
+The research infrastructure enables researchers and their communities to perform excellent cross-disciplinary and data-intensive research on the direct impact of COVID-19 on COVID-19 patients, and on the indirect impact of COVID-19 on the general population.